 However, I felt comfortable sharing the details of crying with the public in the form of a blog post called Freedom Cries only into the fourth year of my return to Nepal.

-As for the March 19, 2019 Facebook post about the Iranian lawyer, I had actually read the article around 1:30 AM in the morning (see image below) while hanging out at a restaurant sipping beer, listening to music, scrolling through social media, and had actually made a Google note about it.
+As for the March 19, 2019 Facebook post about the Iranian lawyer, I had actually read the article around 1:30 AM in the morning (see image below) while hanging out at a restaurant sipping beer, listening to live music, scrolling through social media, and had actually made a Google note about it.

 Here’s the note that I had intended to share on social media.